lsst-dm/dmtn-167/index.rst

  - ``/datasets/testing`` holds git LFS repositories that are used in CI and rarely change.
 These are provided for convenience, and should be updated when their git master branches are; there will be no attempt to make old versions available.

-Finally, we propose that all raw ingestion into the shared repository be done with symbolic links to read-only filesystems - the existing ``/lsstdata`` for Rubin Observatory data, and a new ``/external-raw`` filesystem for raw data from other instruments.
+Finally, we propose that all raw ingestion into the shared repository be done with symbolic links or in-place (outside-root) ingests, pointing to read-only filesystems - the existing ``/lsstdata`` for Rubin Observatory data, and a new ``/external-raw`` filesystem for raw data from other instruments.

 .. note ::

-   **TODO**: This document should say something about staging locations for (at least) raws that haven't been ingested yet, for both Rubin Observatory instruments and precursor instruments (which I imagine might be quite different in this respect).
-I'm not a good person to do that.
+   **TODO**: This document should probably say more about staging locations for (at least) raws that haven't been ingested yet, for both Rubin Observatory instruments and precursor instruments (which I imagine might be quite different in this respect).
+I'd like to at least be confident that the filesystem locations and permissions I'm proposing are consistent with how data arrives and gets ingested.
+I don't know enough to write that up myself.

 .. _access-controls: